ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <img align="center" src="Figures/auc_PC6.png">

-Each model performs about the same with around 73% accuracy.
-KNN performed the worst with 70.1% accuracy and SVM performed the best with 73.6%, as well as the best ROC curve.
-After viewing these results, we wondered if we were eliminating too much information by reducing to only 6 components, so we ran trained the models on 17 components.
-The results were essentially the same.
-Indeed, we got similar results when training on only the 16 most important features, and on no dimensionality reduction at all.
+In terms of accuracy, each model other than KNN performs about the same: around 73%.
+KNN performs the worst with 70.1% accuracy and SVM performs the best with 73.6%.
+We see a little more disparity between models when we consider AUC scores.
+By this metric, RF outscores the other classifiers with 0.719, and stacking performs a lot worse with a score of 0.643.
+Moreover, we see that our recall for each method is quite similair, between 93% and 94%.
+This indicates the percentage of cancer that is correctly identified.
+After viewing these results, we wondered if we were eliminating too much information by reducing to only 6 components, so we ran trained the models on 17 components, which recovered 99% of the variance.
+The results on this feature space were essentially the same.
+Indeed, we got similar results when training on only the 16 most important features as determined by random forest, as well as when we trained on the original 38 features with no dimensionality reduction at all.

 <p float="left">